Emergency Medical Services, Emergency Medical Technician, Paramedic

 We’re nationally accredited.

 The College of Central Florida’s EMS program is accredited by the Committee on Accreditation of Educational Programs for Emergency Medical Services Professions.
 CoAEMSP (pronounced Co-amps) is the only accrediting body for EMS programs recognized by the American Medical Association, and by NREMT, the agency that does national testing for EMT and Paramedic Certification.
-While graduates of non-accredited schools are currently allowed to take the national certification exam, this practice will end in 2013.
-After that only students from accredited schools will be allowed to sit for these exams.
+While graduates of non-accredited schools had been allowed to take the national certification exam, this practice ended in 2013.
+Only students from accredited schools are allowed to sit for these exams.
 CF is the only CoAEMSP accredited program in the Marion-Citrus-Levy area.

 You earn college credit.